henry-oberholtzer/repair-factory/README.md

 ## Known Bugs

 - Dates will get weird when editing a submission, I think a view model will be a solution
+- Can't display full names in the select lists for cars or mechanics yet, again I think a view model may solve this
+- Select for assigning in Mechanics isn't filtering down, unsure why this is differnet from the vehicle one.

 ## License